A Long-Time Community healer and Activist

 The WNY Peace Center (WNYPC) is working – together with others – on our mission of Peace Through Justice at home and abroad.

-The organization started in 1967 as a part of Rev. Dr. King’s Clergy & Laity Concerned (about Vietnam), under the umbrella of progressive church Riverside Salem UCC/DC.
+The organization started in 1967 as a part of Rev. Dr. King’s Clergy & Laity Concerned (about Vietnam), under the umbrella of the progressive church Riverside Salem UCC/DC.
 Riverside Salem (3449 West River Rd, Grand Island; gatherings Sundays 4 PM) continues to partner with the WNYPC and strives for the Creation of Justice and a Just Peace.

 The WNYPC is busy working for the common good.
 In May, for example, we have: